The-Singularity-Research/qube.io/README.md

 ###Important Circuits:

-1. Proton pumps should be considered top priority as a first uantum circuit model.
+1. Proton pumps should be considered top priority as a first quantum circuit model.
 They are ubiquitous in many biological processes.